Quick: An Introduction to Racket with Pictures

 This kind of definition is a macro.
 The (pict+code expr) part is a pattern for uses of the macro; instances of the pattern in a program are replaced by instances of the corresponding template, which is (hc-append 10 expr (code expr)).
 In particular, (pict+code (circle 10)) matches the pattern with (circle 10) as expr, so it is replaced with (hc-append 10 (circle 10) (code (circle 10))).

-Of course, this sort of syntactic extension cuts both ways: inventing a new language can make it easier to say what you want, but harder for others to understand.
+Of course, the sword of syntactic extension cuts both ways: inventing a new language can make it easier to say what you want, but harder for others to understand.
 As it happens, the developers of Racket are constantly giving talks and writing papers that involve Racket code, and it’s worthwhile for everyone who works on those products to know about code.

 In fact, you might want to take a look at the source of this document.
 You’ll see that it starts with #lang, but otherwise doesn’t look a lot like Racket; nevertheless, we build this document by running its source as a Racket program.
 We have to use a lot more than syntax-rules to extend Racket’s syntax enough for writing documents, but Racket’s syntactic extension can take you a long way.